Freakazoid22/freakazoid22/README.md

 ## Hi there 👋

+My name is Daniel and I'm a fresh graduate computer science major.

+- 🔭 I’m currently looking for a job related to my degree.
+- 🌱 I’m currently training my skills in different frameworks and new programming languages to expand my coding abilities.

 <!--
 **Freakazoid22/freakazoid22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.